longxianlei/mobilenetv3/README.md

   Like the SeModule, and the last few layers of fc, the paper didn't use Batch Norm, but this implemented add BN in the code.

   So, I change the code to accordance with the original paper described.
-The SeModule and the two FC layers do not use res-connect.
+The SeModule and the two FC layers do not use BN.

 ```
 mobilenetv3_version2.py